Skip to content

 “There are lots of ways to enjoy and celebrate our closest relatives in ways that do not threaten their well-being and allow them to lead peaceful lives without further human interference,” says Fleury.

-By speaking out against the exploitation of our closest living ancestors, you’re already being an ally for chimpanzees everywhere.
+By speaking out against the exploitation of our closest living relatives, you’re already being an ally for chimpanzees everywhere.
 Organizations like Project Chimps and other NAPSA sanctuaries rely on the support of people like you to continue running.
 Thank you so much for helping us end chimp exploitation in entertainment by spreading the word and supporting our work.

 If you’d like to further support our mission to provide exemplary lifelong care to chimpanzees, please consider donating today!